iamkirankumaryadav/Library/Data Science/Outliers.md

 </table>

 ### **How the models are affected by outliers?**
-1. **Linear Regression:** Outliers can affect the relationship, and correlation, leading to inaccurate predictions.
+1. **Linear Regression:** Outliers can affect the relationship, and correlation, causing inaccurate predictions.
-2. **K Mean Clustering:** Outliers can pull the centroid towards them, leading to misclassification and distorted clusters.
+2. **K Mean Clustering:** Outliers can pull/shift the centroid, leading to misclassification and inaccurate clusters.
 3. **SVM:** Outliers can move the hyperplanes to less optimal positions, reducing classification accuracy.

 ### **How to handle outliers?**
-1. Remove the outliers if they are truly errors, irrelevant or affecting the overall analysis.
+1. Remove outliers if they are errors, irrelevant, or affecting analysis.
-2. Cap outliers by setting up a filter | Trim extremely low (min) and high (max) values to bound the outliers.
+2. Cap outliers by setting filters to limit extremely low (min) and high (max) values.
-3. Impute/Replace the outlier value with something meaningful **(strategy: mean, median, most_frequent)**
+3. Impute/Replace outliers with meaningful values (mean, median, or most frequent).
-4. Rescale | Standardize | Normalize (Bring down to the same scale) prevents outliers from dominating.
+4. Rescale/Standardize/Normalize the data to prevent outliers from dominating.
-5. Apply algorithms that work perfectly or are less sensitive towards outliers i.e. [ensemble learning techniques](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Supervised%20Learning/Ensemble%20Techniques.md) (Bagging and Boosting)
+5. Apply algorithms that are less sensitive to outliers, like [ensemble learning techniques](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Supervised%20Learning/Ensemble%20Techniques.md) (Bagging and Boosting)

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>